Armin-Nabaei/Machine_Learning/README.md

 ################

-To call Loss and Class-Weight Functions Use the  comment Line:
+To call My Proposed Classification Loss and Class-Weight Functions Use the  comment Line:

 loss=MyLoss()